 The company has promised to work on pilot projects to help Boulder close the gap and achieve its 2030 targets.
 It may require some extra funding from taxpayers (See UOT, below).

 Settling with Xcel leaves the door open to resuming municipalization in the future, including several chances to opt out of the 20-year franchise agreement (by a vote of the people or council supermajority in 2023, 2025, 2026, 2031 and 2036).
-Some of those votes are tied to Xcel’s performance on emissions reduction according to the below schedule; if targets aren’t met, we can resume our fight to buy Xcel’s physical system and run our own electric utility.
+Some of those votes are tied to Xcel’s performance on In this context, the GHG that are released into the atmosphere from the burning of fossil fuels to g... reduction according to the below schedule; if targets aren’t met, we can resume our fight to buy Xcel’s physical system and run our own electric utility.

 If we did so, the settlement caps how much we’d have to pay for that system (more below), freezes in place progress made so far and further limits what Xcel can and can’t legally fight.